JAMPANIKOMAL/atlas/docs/02_Environment_and_Installation_v3.md

-# v3 Environment and Installation Guide
+# ATLAS Environment and Installation Guide

-This guide provides the official method for setting up the atlas Conda environment with full GPU support for TensorFlow.
+This guide provides instructions for setting up a Conda environment to run the ATLAS pipelines.
+The project supports two distinct workflows: a GPU-accelerated setup for users with compatible NVIDIA hardware, and a CPU-only setup for all other users.

+Please choose the guide that matches your system.

+## Option 1: GPU-Accelerated Environment (Recommended for Performance)

+This setup is for users with an NVIDIA GPU and provides the fastest performance for model training.
+The environment is configured to use TensorFlow 2.10, which requires a specific version of the CUDA Toolkit and cuDNN.

-## Step 1: Create the Environment from File
+### Step 1: Create the Base Environment

-Place the `environment-v3.yml` file in your project's root directory.
+You will need the `environment-v3.yml` file located in the project's root directory.

 Open a Conda terminal, navigate to the project root, and run the following command: